 If you’re a nature lover but have never been in an authentic wildlife setting such as the ones depicted in popular franchises like Tarzan or The Jungle Book and have also not enjoyed yourself amidst the distant hooting of birds, the serene flow of a waterfall along with the wide expanse of green canopy away from the noise of civilisation, then these waterfalls should be your next destination.
 At a distance of about 90 km from Varoda in Gujarat, Zarwani Waterfalls are amongst the most sought natural destinations in India.

-Known For : Kalika Mata Temple Fort of Pavagadh and the ruined Hindu and Jain Temples Jain temples in Champaner Pavagadh
+Known For : Kalika Mata Temple Pavagadh Fort Jain Temples in Pavagadh

 Being included in the elite list of the UNESCO World Heritage Sites across the globe, this marvellous archaeological park set in the heart of the city of Champaner and amidst the Pavagadh hills is one of the most sought after places in Gujarat.
 Champaner-Pavagadh Archaeological Park holds a lot of historical as well as mythological significance in itself.
 The Park comprises of umpteen number of splendid architectural wonders consisting of both Hindu & Islamic styles of design.

 As you sip in the tea or coffee from the stalls nearby, enjoying the picturesque panorama and the 150 feet tall waterfall roars down the edge, you will praise the wonder of the nature.
 Gira falls is one of the best tourist attraction of Satpura and is just one kilometers away from the Satpura- Waghai road, the best time to visit this fall is recommended to be around June to November.